sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_04_Using_Windows_Admin_Center_in_hybrid_scenarios.md

 <validation step="e28d4114-d700-4946-b80d-7fc70ade9e46" />

-## Exercise 4: Verifying functionality of the Windows Admin Center gateway in Azure
+## Exercise 3: Verifying functionality of the Windows Admin Center gateway in Azure

+In this exercise, you will verify the functionality of the Windows Admin Center gateway in Azure by connecting to Azure VMs.
+You will test PowerShell remoting, manage the VMs through WAC, and ensure proper configuration of the gateway.

-#### Task 1: Connect to the Windows Admin Center gateway running in Azure VM
+### Task 1: Connect to the Windows Admin Center gateway running in Azure VM

+In this task, you will connect to the Windows Admin Center gateway running on the Azure VM.
+This allows you to manage and monitor your Azure resources from a single interface.

 1. On **SEA-ADM1**, start Microsoft Edge, go to the URL containing the fully qualified name of the target Azure VM hosting the Windows Admin Center installation you identified in the previous exercise-3 task-1 or task-2.